SantiagoGiner/Humanity/README.md

 # Goals
 Now, the user can also set daily, weekly, monthly, and long-term goals.
 They can then complete these goals, whereafter they will be saved in the 'Completed Goals' section.
 They also have the option to delete the goals entirely.

+# Projects
+The user can add any projects on which they are working, including the project title, goal time to finish the project, project status, description of the project, and any other relevant information they desire.
+They can then update the project's information.
+They can also add project logs, whereby they record the progress they have been making on their project.
+Finally, they can also delete the project entirely.